missmultiverse/gpt-4-wp-plugin/README.md

 - **Site Ping Test:**
   - **WordPress → GPT:** Ping button in admin UI tests outbound connectivity to the REST API.
   - **GPT → WordPress:** Use the GET `/wp-json/gpt/v1/post` endpoint from your agent to test inbound connectivity and API key validity.
 - **REST Endpoint Diagnostics:** Status checks for OpenAPI, ai-plugin.json, permalinks, HTTPS, REST API, PHP extensions, and recent API errors.
+(Now displayed in two columns for better readability.)

 ---